Blog Posts

 – Kurt Kusenberg (art critic), 1932

-This sensitivity to the social and political climate around him was evident not only in his portrayal of human figures but also in his landscapes, like “Novembersonne,” which evoked the very same palpable sense of melancholy and foreboding.
+This sensitivity to the social and political climate around him was evident not only in Werner Scholz’ portrayal of human figures but also in his landscapes, like “Novembersonne,” which evoked the very same palpable sense of melancholy and foreboding.
 His art became a mirror of the collective angst and turmoil experienced by those who lived through the tumultuous interwar period.
 “Novembersonne” was a reminder, how art has the power to transcend time and evoke emotions that are universally human.
 The painting’s stark, almost oppressive atmosphere, with its dark, bare trees and a sun that barely manages to pierce the gloom, seemed to resonate deeply with the current state of the world.
 It was a reminder that while the contexts may change, the fundamental human experiences of grief, fear, and longing for connection remain constant.
 Scholz had the courage to put his finger on the wounds, to express these feelings, which was exactly what I was facing…

 * * *